Introduction to SQL - 2 day course

 Synopsis

-This course will introduce you to relational databases (RDBMSs), and SQL (Structured Query Language) - the language used to create, modify, manage and query them.
-Using real world examples you will create tables, set permissions, insert, update and delete data, and retrieve your data using standard SQL.
-You will also learn about the most common features of the proprietary extensions to the standard language supported by the two most common databases - Microsoft SQL Server and Oracle.
+This introductory SQL training course will introduce you to relational databases (RDBMSs), and SQL (Structured Query Language) - the language used to create, modify, manage and query them.
+Using real world examples you will use SQL to create tables, set permissions, insert, update and delete data.
+You'll also retrieve your data using standard SQL.
+You will also learn about the most common features of the proprietary extensions to the standard SQL language supported by the two most common databases - Microsoft SQL Server and Oracle.

 Duration